harshepandeyofficial/GrahakSakshi-Advanced-EDS-Using-ML-And-IoT/README.md

 <h2>💖Like my work?</h2>

 Thank you for considering contributing to GreenPredict.
-Your support is greatly appreciated.  ➡️Or you can connect to me on linkedIn : www.linkedin.com/in/harshepandey
+Your support is greatly appreciated.
 <p>➡️For support you can mail me at: harshepandeyofficial@gmail.com.</p>
 <p> ➡️Or you can connect to me on linkedIn : www.linkedin.com/in/harshepandey</p>